ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 > [!warning]
 >
-> Do not change the name of resources automatically created by MKS, as it may result to inconsistencies.
+> Do not change the name of resources automatically created by MKS, as it may result in inconsistencies.
 >

 | Resource                                                          | Naming                                                                             |